-Brian Stewart, an executive recruiter, noted that people can often find your last name from your profile URL.
+Brian Stewart, an executive recruiter, noted that people can often find your last name from your profile’s URL.
 Your original LinkedIn URL contains your name.
 If you haven’t changed it, LinkedIn will do so when you go private with your name.
-However, if you have moved to a custom URL that contains your last name you’ll need to update it because LinkedIn won’t change it for you.
+However, if you have moved to a custom URL that contains your last name, you’ll need to update it because LinkedIn won’t change it for you.
 Wendi Schoen also mentioned that any good recruiter can figure out who you are in seconds.
-That’s pretty much true.

 Beyond that, hiding your last name puts people off.
 Several people mentioned they wouldn’t connect with anyone who hides their last name.
 So, if you invite someone to connect, be sure to add a brief note that includes your last name and your reason for the invitation.

 Irving Frydman suggested getting comfortable with LinkedIn incrementally if the site makes you uneasy.
-First, hide your public profile page from Google and other search engines and limit the visibility of your contact information.
+First, hide your public profile page from Google and other search engines and limit your contact information’s visibility.
 Then open up as you get more familiar and feel more comfortable with the platform.

 What’s in a Name?

 As you can see, when it comes to LinkedIn, names are complicated.
 The conversations described above, which mostly took place in a LinkedIn thread (thanks to everyone who participated there and on Facebook!), gave me a richer understanding of what names mean and accomplish on LinkedIn.
 Use the platform in a manner that helps you achieve your goals.